When Hitler committed suicide on 30th April 1945, he set in motion the detailed plan to dispose of Hitler’s body.

 After hearing the gun shot at 3.30pm, several witnesses recorded that Bormann and Heinz Linge (Hitler’s faithful valet) opened the door of Hitler’s private study and immediately smelt burnt almonds – a smell associated with cyanide.

 On entering the study Otto Gunsche, an SS officer and one of Hitler’s personal assistants, described the scene inside.
-Two dead bodies were slumped on the couch.
-Eva was described as having her legs drawn up and Hitler “sat … sunken over, with blood dripping out of his right temple.
+Hitler’s body was slumped on the couch and Eva was described as having her legs drawn up.
+Hitler “sat … sunken over, with blood dripping out of his right temple.
 He had shot himself with his own pistol, a Walther PPK 7.65.”

 His gun was laid at his feet and another witness, Rochus Misch, Hitler’s bodyguard, described Hitler with his head lying on the table with a pool of blood dripping from his temple, down his chin, staining the couch and forming a growing red pool of blood on the carpet floor.